 Real Entrepreneurs.
 Real Questions.
 Real Answers.

 Readers, what do you think?
-What are some successful pricing strategies you have established in your businesses?
+What are some successful strategies you have used in your planning your businesses?

 Need help surviving in the business world?
 Submit your entrepreneurial questions to Diane at email@example.com.
 Please note that all questions selected for public display may be edited for clarity and privacy and become the property of NACWE.